-There are several companies with anammox systems.
-These include Veolia's ANITA® Mox Process, World Water Work's DEMON® process, and Ovivo water's ANAMMOPAQ® process.
+There are several companies with commercially available systems using the anammox bacteria.
+These include Veolia's ANITA[TM] Mox Process, World Water Work's DEMON[®] process, and Ovivo's ANAMMOPAQ[®] process.
 The DEMON process is a continuous or sequencing batch reactor granular deammonification system.
-Ovivo water's ANAMMOPAQTM PROCESS is a continuous flow granular anammox system.
+Ovivo's ANAMMOPAQ[TM] PROCESS is a continuous flow granular anammox system.
 Specifically evaluated in this report is Veolia's ANITA[TM] Mox Process, which is an attached growth anammox system.